MichaelvOlst/marktplaats_scraper/README.md

 ### Things to fix
 - [ ] Clean files older than x days
 - [ ] Notify the users by email
 - [ ] Attach the volume storage in the dockerfile
+- [ ] Implement logging system